-Prefequisite: Admission to the School for Education.
+Prerequisite: Admission to the School for Education.
 To be taken simultaneously with Practicum or Directed Teaching.

-The purpose of this course is to allow the student to identify and practice appropriate teaching techniques and methods in the area of K-12 certification.
-The areas of concentration are: A. Art B. Spanish 2:0:2
+The purpose of this course is to allow the student to identify and practice appropriate teaching techniques and methods in the are of K-12 certification.
+The teaching of reading and writing, in addition to assessment, will be addressed.
+The areas of concentration are:

+A. Art B. Spanish 3:0:3